System Setup and Software Installation Guide for Cisco ASR 9000 Series Routers, IOS XR Release 7.3.x

 along with the latest SMUs of that package present in the repository.

-You may choose to upgrade to a newer version of the base software when it becomes available.
-To upgrade to the latest base
+You can upgrade to a newer version of the base software when it becomes available.
+To upgrade to the latest base software

 install source command.
 With the upgrade of the base version, RPMs that are currently available on the router are also upgraded.